 The foregoing property and/or funds received by the Escrow Agent, plus all interest, dividends and other distributions and payments thereon (collectively the “Distributions”), less any property and/or funds distributed or paid in accordance with this Escrow Agreement, are collectively referred to herein as “Escrow Property”.
 The Escrow Agent shall have no duty to solicit the Escrow Property.

 Investment of Escrow Property.
-(Depositors are to select one of the following options, mark the option selected and, if “(b)” is selected, insert the appropriate information.)

-______ (a) Escrow Agent shall have no obligation to pay interest on or to invest or reinvest any Escrow Property deposited or received hereunder.

-X (b) Escrow Agent shall invest or reinvest Escrow Property, without distinction between principal and income, in accordance with written instructions from NWG delivered to the Escrow Agent specifying any one or more of the following investments:
+Escrow Agent shall invest or reinvest Escrow Property, without distinction between principal and income, in accordance with written instructions from NWG delivered to the Escrow Agent specifying any one or more of the following investments:

 Any U.S. Government agency or U.S. Government security;